Giving back to the communities where we work and live

-Our signature event, The Gift of Gobble, is our Thanksgiving program that provides holiday meals to our neighbors in need in Connecticut and Maryland each November.
-Since 2009, we have provided 1600 Thanksgiving baskets, full of the fixings for the holiday feast.
+Our signature event, the Gift of Gobble, is our Thanksgiving program that provides holiday meals to our neighbors in need in Connecticut and Maryland each November.
+Since 2009, we have provided 1,700 Thanksgiving boxes, full of the fixings for a classic holiday feast.

 Other ways KBE helps:

 - Provided grants and hands-on construction services to municipalities to improve playgrounds and senior centers

 - Sent care packages to our servicemen and women serving in the Middle East

 - Provided scholarships to CT Technical High School students pursuing architecture, engineering, or construction careers

 - Provided scholarships to veterans entering university construction management programs as well as to higher education students at universities and colleges